-John adds an interesting detail here that the first place they took him to was to the house of a man called Annas, John 18 verse 30, who was the father-in-law of Caiaphas.
-Caiaphas was the high priest at that time.
-He'd been high priest for quite a number of years.
+John adds an interesting detail here that the first place they took him to was to the house of a man called Annas, John 18: 30, who was the father-in-law of Caiaphas.
+Caiaphas was the High Priest at that time.
+He'd been High Priest for quite a number of years.
 He was the senior religious official in the whole nation: he ran the Temple; he oversaw the priesthood; and he was the chairman of the Sanhedrin which was the Jewish ruling council, which we'll come to when we study the trial that takes place shortly after this.
 Annas was still regarded with great respect.
-He was an old man and he still retained the title high priest as a lifelong title, even though he didn't have the power.
+He was an old man and he still retained the title High Priest as a lifelong title, even though he didn't have the power.
 His son had succeeded him and then his son-in-law Caiaphas.
 Indeed, the market trading that took place in the Temple at this time, was known as the market, or the bazaar, of the sons of Annas.
 They, this family, controlled the Temple and the priesthood, and to a great extent the Sanhedrin.
 What Annas was doing at this point, was conducting a preliminary investigation.
 He wanted to find out what Jesus was going to say, before he passed him over to his son-in-law Caiaphas, who was going to interrogate him more fully.

 Non-violence in the Face of Violence

-Let's now just pause a moment and go back to Matthew's statement in chapter 26 verse 52 to Peter.
+Let's now just pause a moment and go back to Matthew's statement in chapter 26: 52 to Peter.
 There is a little more reflection needed in order to understand the significance of Jesus' words when he said,

 ‘“Put your sword back in its place; all who draw the sword will die by the sword.”’Matthew 26:52, NIV

 As we come to the end of this remarkable episode, this very dramatic scene, a very sad scene in a way, a very tragic scene, there are some things that we can say by way of conclusion.
-Matthew 26 verse 56 says, Jesus said
+Matthew 26: 56 says, Jesus said

 ‘“all this is taking place that the writings of the prophets might be fulfilled.”’Matthew 26:56, NIV

 This is a common theme of Jesus. ‘the writings of the prophets’ are in his mind - what writings does he have particularly in mind?
 Two Scriptures which are important messianic texts, prophetic texts that speak about the Messiah.
-One is Psalm 22, which we'll come back to in the context of the crucifixion but the most important one, is in Isaiah chapter 52 verse 13 to chapter 53 verse 12.
+One is Psalm 22, which we'll come back to in the context of the crucifixion but the most important one, is in Isaiah 52: 13 - 53: 12.
 It's a long prophetic passage and it's quoted by Jesus on a number of occasions.
 Clearly it's central in his thinking.
 Isaiah, in a number of places, prophesies the future coming of an individual person who he describes as the Servant of the Lord.
-Israel is generally the servant of the Lord, but out of Israel is going to come an individual, and this person emerges in the text of Isaiah in chapters 42, 49 (chapters), and chapter 50 and then for the fourth time, in this passage that I just mentioned, where this Servant is described as someone who suffers, dies and makes an atoning sacrificial and substitutionary death on the behalf of other people.
-Let me just read a couple of verses.
+Israel is generally the servant of the Lord, but out of Israel is going to come an individual, and this person emerges in the text of Isaiah 42, 49 50 and then for the fourth time, in this passage that I just mentioned, where this Servant is described as someone who suffers, dies and makes an atoning sacrificial and substitutionary death on the behalf of other people.
+Let me read a couple of verses.
 They're quite well-known verses but very important for our purpose here.
-For example, Isaiah 53 verse 3.
+For example, Isaiah 53: 3.

 ‘He was despised and rejected by mankind, a man of suffering and familiar with pain like one from whom people hide their faces. h=He was despised and we held him in low esteem.
 Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him and afflicted.
 But he was pierced for our transgressions.
 He was crushed for our iniquities.
 The punishment that brought us peace was on him, and by his wounds we are healed.
 We all, like sheep, have gone astray.
 Each one has turned to his own way and the Lord has laid on him the iniquity of us all.’Isaiah 53:3-6, NIV